Trump's bipartisan push has Congress wondering what's next

 Earlier in the day he said he looks forward to working with both Republicans and Democrats.

-Speaker Ryan dismissed the president’s outreach to the Democrats as a move to put aside partisan differences as people dry out from devastation.
+Ryan dismissed the president’s outreach to the Democrats as a move to put aside partisan differences as people recover from the recent hurricanes.

 But other Republicans were left scratching their heads.
-Sen. Orrin Hatch, R-Utah, one of the first supporters of Trump in the Senate, said he was perplexed at Trump’s debt limit deal.
+Sen. Orrin Hatch of Utah, one of Trump's first supporters in the Senate, said he was perplexed at Trump’s debt limit deal.

 “How could we have a better one?
 He’s the ‘Art of the Deal’ guy,” Hatch said.
-His spokesperson then suggested that Hatch walk into the conference room for lunch, but Hatch continued.
+His aide then suggested that the senator go to lunch, but Hatch continued.
 “Actually, I don’t know why he did that.
 It would be far better to work with both sides and especially with his own party.”

 “He’s an interesting man,” Hatch said.

 And not all Republicans are following the lead of their president.
 Seventeen GOP senators defected from the president's deal on the disaster relief package.
-And in the House of Representatives, the measure is expected to pass with the support of mostly Democrats, with a coalition of GOP conservatives vocally opposed.
+And in the House, the measure is expected to pass with the support of mostly Democrats, with a coalition of GOP conservatives vocally opposed.

 The deal put Republicans in a difficult spot.
 Not only do they have to vote for the debt limit increase twice in three months, but it gives Democrats negotiating power in December.
 The September deadlines of government funding and the debt limit have just been postponed three months.
 Since Republicans in the Senate need 60 votes, thus eight Democrats, to pass legislation in the Senate, Schumer has leverage.

-Trump spent part of the past two months attacking Congressional Republicans.
-He blamed them for not passing a repeal of the Affordable Care Act, he questioned McConnell’s leadership abilities, and he criticized Sens.
-Jeff Flake, R-Ariz., and John McCain, R-Ariz., at a campaign rally in their home state.
+Trump spent part of the past two months attacking congressional Republicans.
+He blamed them for not passing a repeal of the Affordable Care Act, he questioned McConnell’s leadership abilities, and he criticized both of Arizona's senators, Jeff Flake and John McCain, at a campaign rally in their home state.

 Democrats say it’s too early to tell if this is a new era of bipartisanship in Washington.